 How to Calculate Your Carbon Footprint

-You don't have to learn a complicated mathematical formula to determine your carbon footprint.
-Fortunately, there are many calculators available online, such as The Nature Conservancy's carbon footprint calculator.
-To determine your footprint, enter details concerning your home energy use, how often and how far you drive and/or fly, what your diet is like, and whether you participate in a recycling program and how much waste you generate.You may calculate your footprint individually or based on your household.
+It is not necessary to learn a complicated mathematical formula to determine carbon footprint.
+Fortunately, there are many footprint calculators available online, such as Carbon Footprint's calculator.
+To determine footprint, enter details concerning home energy use, frequency and distance traveled by car and air, diet, and participation in recycling programs and amounts of waste generated.
+It is possible to calculate carbon footprint individually or based on the household.

 Average Carbon Footprint Figures